RaymiiOrg/c_ookieclicker/README.md

 ## User interface

+Text based as you already guessed.
+Input it given in single key commands, seperate "tabs" (1/2/3/4/5 etc) for different interface parts.

 ## Savegame

 The game is saved in your current folder, filename is `.cookieclicker.save`.
 Text based format, field seperated by a `;`.
 Don't manually edit the file or you might loose your savegame.
+Currently savegame is prepared for newer things, it has a version number in the savegame.

 [1]: https://orteil.dashnet.org/cookieclicker/
 [2]: demo4.gif